tomjsimm/tomjsimm/README.md

-# Hi there, I'm Tom 👋
+# Hello there, I'm Tom 👋

 Welcome to my GitHub profile!
+I am currently Head of DevOps UKI @ DEPT®

 ## About Me